-ALE Losses covered by the FHCF are not to exceed 40 percent of the insured value of a Residential Structure or its contents based on the coverage provided in the policy.
+ALE Losses covered by the FHCF are not to exceed 40 percent of the insured value of a Residential Structure or its contents.
 Fair rental value, loss of rents, or business interruption losses are not covered by the FHCF.

 (4) Administrator